LongJin-lab/HSGD/README.md

 # Stochastic Gradient Descent Optimizer Aided by High-Order Numerical Methods
 This is an offitial implementation of the paper "Stochastic Gradient Descent Optimizer Aided by High-Order Numerical Methods".

+## description
+The code for the learnable coefficients is placed in the `parameter` folder.

+The `HSGD.py` file is the optimizer that we proposed in the paper.

 ## Useage in PyTorch
 Simply put "HSGD.py" in your main file path, and add this line in the head of your training script: